Senior Honors Projects

 - Write a 3-4 page proposal in consultation with the advisor for the two-semester, six-credit independent study to be taken in each semester of the senior year; [Proposal guidelines are available from the departmental honors liaison]

-- If the proposal is approved, a request for Directed study (course 490) must be prepared by the student and his/her faculty advisor.
-The forms must be submitted by April 15th for the Fall semester and November 15th for the Spring semester.
+- If the proposal is approved, a request for directed study (course 490) must be prepared by the student and his/her faculty advisor.
+The forms must be submitted by April 15 for the fall semester and November 15 for the spring semester.

 - Completing the Thesis

 While taking the two semesters directed study the student will write his/ her senior thesis.
-The date for completing the thesis should be April 1st for those wishing to graduate in May, December 1st for those wishing to graduate by December.
+The date for completing the thesis should be April 1 for those wishing to graduate in May, December 1for those wishing to graduate by December.

-Upon satisfactory completion of the thesis, the Department submits two copies with the appropriately signed cover sheet to the library for binding.
+Upon satisfactory completion of the thesis, the department submits two copies with the appropriately signed cover sheet to the library for binding.
 If the student wishes to have personal copies bound, he/she may submit up to four copies to the library to be bound at a nominal cost.
-The student is also required to fill out the short on-line honors project description form on the college honors website: <http://www.ric.edu/honors>.
+The student is also required to fill out the short online honors project description form on the college honors website.

 Evaluation and Grading